 The estimated mean annual exploitation rate (i.e., 13.6%) of White Sturgeon in the SSJ was higher than the 5–10% recommended to sustain sturgeon populations (Rieman and Beamesderfer 1990; Beamesderfer and Farr 1997).
 It is likely that our estimates of exploitation are biased low due to a low number of tag returns.
 The reason for low tag returns is unknown, but could be due to low catch rates, inadequate publicity, and (or) an unwillingness of anglers to report their catch.
 Additionally, our estimate did not include illegal harvest or fishing mortality due to bycatch in other fisheries.
 Although the exact number of White Sturgeon illegally harvested in the SSJ is unquantified, the number is thought to be substantial (M. L. Gingras, CDFW, unpublished information).
 Regardless, an absolute minimum exploitation estimate based solely on the proportion of tags returned was 8.0%, suggesting an exploitation rate that is likely too high to maintain the White Sturgeon population in the SSJ.

-Results from population modeling suggest that the abundance of White Sturgeon in the SSJ is expected to decrease under current harvest conditions.
+Results from population modeling suggest that the abundance of White Sturgeon in the SSJ will decrease under current harvest conditions.
 However, the estimated population growth rates are based on a number of assumptions that may not be reflective of the true status of White Sturgeon in the SSJ.
 In particular, changes in estimated mortality would substantially influence the population growth rate (Hamel et al. 2016).
-We examined this further by modeling the population growth using the estimates of mortality from the uncorrected age structure.
-Results indicated even lower estimates of the mean population growth rate.
+We examined this further by modeling the population growth using the estimates of mortality from the uncorrected age structure, finding that the results indicated even lower estimates of the mean population growth rate.
 Additionally, determining juvenile mortality rates of fishes with type-III survivorship curves is difficult (Counihan et al. 1999; Pine et al. 2001; Caroffino et al. 2010).
 Our variable egg-to-age-1 mortality (i.e., S0) estimates of 99.94–100% likely portrayed typical recruitment rates for White Sturgeon in the SSJ.
 Further investigations that address stressors and quantify juvenile mortality rates, particularly during the egg and larval stages, are warranted (Houde 1987; Gross et al. 2002; Pine et al. 2001; Caroffino et al. 2010).
 Inaccuracies in growth estimates could also influence our results (Hamel et al. 2016).
 Though when we modeled additional scenarios using both faster and slower growth rates, results were similar to or lower than our estimated mean population growth rate.
 Another assumption that may not be valid is spawning periodicity.
 For modeling purposes, we used the best available data (Chapman 1989; DeVore et al. 1995; Chapman et al. 1996).
 However, these studies are approximately 30 years old and conditions have undoubtedly changed.
 Numerous contaminants (e.g., Hg, Cu, Se) exist in the SSJ which have been suggested to disrupt and delay spawning activities (Feist et al. 2005; Gundersen et al. 2017).
-Unfortunately, the timing of White Sturgeon spawning events are still poorly understood and likely vary among individuals (Conte et al. 1988; Gross et al. 2002; Hildebrand et al. 2016).
+Unfortunately, the timing of White Sturgeon spawning events are still poorly understood and likely vary among years and individuals (Conte et al. 1988; Gross et al. 2002; Hildebrand et al. 2016).
 Although we modeled a range of spawning periodicities, it is likely that we may have overestimated the frequency.
 Additional studies are needed to assess the percentage of females that spawn each year.